 How to Grow and Care

-Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or soil that is highly alkaline or acidic.
+Acacia requires full sunlight and grows in nearly any type of soil, including sand, clay, or highly alkaline or acidic soil.
 Although Acacia prefers well-drained soil, it tolerates muddy soil for short periods.
-Acacia is basically a plant-it-and-forget-it type of tree, although a young tree may need protection from wildlife while it develops its defense system.
+Acacia is basically a plant-it-and-forget-it type of tree, although a young tree may need wildlife protection while developing its defense system.
 During the first year, the tree benefits from an orchid fertilizer every three to four weeks.
 After that time, you can feed the tree a general-purpose fertilizer once every year, but it isn't an absolute requirement.
 Acacia requires little or no water.

 Acacia may need occasional pruning during the dry months.
 Avoid pruning leafy, green areas, and trim only dead growth.